 The Division of Germany

-After World War II, Germany was divided into four occupation zones, each controlled by one of the victorious Allied powers: the United States, Soviet Union, Great Britain, and France.
-Berlin, as the capital, was also divided into four sectors, despite its location deep within Soviet-controlled East Germany.
+After World War II, Germany was divided into four occupation zones, each controlled by one of the victorious Allied powers: the United States, the Soviet Union, Great Britain and France.
+Like all of East Germany’s cities, Berlin was divided into four sectors while its location was inside the area controlled by the Soviet Union.

 The Berlin Wall